lostjared/Rust.Projects/source/pong/README.md

   - Player 2 controls: Up Arrow (up), Down Arrow (down).
 - Random ball direction changes when hitting paddles or borders.
 - Basic collision detection and response.
-- Score resetting when the ball goes out of the horizontal bounds.

 ## Requirements